-I invite you to consider how your faith may be uniquely expressed in the life of this congregation.
-We are the church, the body of Christ in the world, a living, breathing, organic entity that is trying to live into the fullness of life in Christ, just as is any human being.
-How can your faith contribute to the well-being of this body-and not just its health, but its flourishing?
+I invite you to consider how your faith may be expressed in the life of this congregation above and beyond just coming to church.
+We are the body of Christ in the world.
+Like a human body, we are a living, breathing, entity that is trying to grow into the fullness of life in Christ.
+How can the tangible expressions of you faith contribute to the well-being of this body-and not just its health, but its flourishing?
 All things are possible with God, and all things are possible here.
 Be bold in your persistence in faith, and let's really see this place come alive.